apache/dubbo-website/blog/en-us/dubbo-k8s.md

+---
+title: Integrate Dubbo with Kubernetes
+keywords: Dubbo, Kubernetes, K8S
+description: This article will try to register Dubbo service to Kubernetes and integrate with Kubernetes's multi-tenancy security system.
+---

 # General goal

-Dubbo's provider don't care about service registration.Open its Dubbo service port,the declaration and publishment of the service will be executed by kubernetes.
+Dubbo's provider don't care about service registration.Open its Dubbo service port,the declaration and publishment of the service will be executed by Kubernetes.
-Dubbo's consumer directly discovers the corresponding service endpoints of kubernetes during service discovery procedure, thereby reusing Dubbo's existing microservice channel capabilities.The benefit is that there is no need to rely on any third-party soft-loaded registry and it can be seamlessly integrated into the multi-tenant security system of kubernetes.
-Reference demo : [https://github.com/dubbo/dubbo-kubernetes](https://github.com/dubbo/dubbo-kubernetes)
+Dubbo's consumer directly discovers the corresponding service endpoints of Kubernetes during service discovery procedure, thereby reusing Dubbo's existing microservice channel capabilities.The benefit is that there is no need to rely on any third-party soft-loaded registry and it can be seamlessly integrated into the multi-tenant security system of Kubernetes.
+Reference demo : [https://github.com/dubbo/dubbo-ubernetes](https://github.com/dubbo/dubbo-Kubernetes)

 # Introduction